BenCaunt8300/stockit/README.md

 stockit_class.py is the real star of the show here.
 It contains a class that has many tools needed for analysis and prediction of stock or currency prices such as regression and moving average windows.

-stockit_realtime.py takes real time data from yahoo and with a theoretical $50k and buys as much theoretical stock as it can with it
+stockit_realtime.py is for experimentation and takes real time data from yahoo and with a theoretical $50k and buys as much theoretical stock as it can with it

 it will the use that live data from yahoo finance to allow it to calculate a potential climb or fall in stock price and then make appropriate actions on that information